true-while/mct-timer/readme.md

     "Container": "<cosmos db container name for images>", "JWT": "<generated token to encrypt jwt>",
     "KeyVault": "<keyvault address>",
-    "PssKey": "<key name>"
+    "PssKey": "<key name>",
+    "FileSizeLimit": "max file size in bite (int)", "WebCDN": "url of static website created for storage account", "CosmosDBEndpoint": "https://<your cosmos acc name>.documents.azure.com:443/",
+    "TenantID": "<your tenant guid>"
   },
   "ApplicationInsights": "<cs copy from AI page>",
-  "AllowedHosts": "*",
+  "AllowedHosts": "*"
-  "ConnectionStrings": {
-    "WebSettingsContext": "<connection string to cosmos db>",
-    "UsersContext": "<connection string to cosmos db>"

 }
-}
 ````
+## Security Config

+The project configured to use *System assigned Managed Identity* with *DefaultAzureCredentialOptions*.
+Local runs should be implemented behalf of the VS login user.
+Alternatively you can use App registration and configure local environment variables described in the following [link](https://learn.microsoft.com/en-us/dotnet/azure/sdk/authentication/local-development-service-principal?tabs=azure-cli%2Cwindows%2Ccommand-line#4---set-application-environment-variables)

-If you tend to use Managed Identity you need provide Role 'Key Vault Crypto User' for the web site account.
+For Keyvault connection you have to configure role 'Key Vault Crypto User' for the web site account and test account.
+For cosmos DB we recommend use RBAC assignment as explained in the following doc.
+By now custom role need to be manualy assigned as explained in following [link](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac#metadata-requests)